jmcasals/SEBC/SEBC-master/enterprise/labs/0_CM_treasure_hunt.md

 What steps must be completed before integrating Cloudera Manager with Kerberos?

+Must be installed these packages:

-Ensure you have secured communication between the Cloudera Manager Server and Agents before you enable Kerberos on your cluster.
+  #openldap-clients on the Cloudera Manager Server host

+  #krb5-workstation, krb5-libs on ALL hosts